Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Ermington has 77 active public transport stops operating within its boundaries.
-These are all bus stops serviced by 25 different routes that collectively facilitate 2,960 weekly passenger trips.
-The accessibility of these transport services is rated as excellent, with residents typically located just 143 meters from the nearest stop.
+Ermington has 77 active public transport stops, all of which are bus stops.
+These stops are served by 25 different routes that together facilitate 2,960 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically located 143 meters from the nearest stop.
+Most residents commute outward from this primarily residential area.
+Car remains the dominant mode of transportation at 83%, while train use accounts for 7%.
+On average, there are 1.3 vehicles per dwelling.

 Frequently Asked Questions - Transport